Academic Catalog

 B.A.
 Interdisciplinary Studies (Pre-designed Programs)

 Students may opt to pursue a predesigned interdisciplinary program.
-These interdisciplinary programs are based on pre-structured study-plans and include:
+This interdisciplinary program is based on pre-structured study plans in American Studies.

 Students graduating with a major in Interdisciplinary Studies will be able to: